 About a quarter of the way into the process of painting their skin, I decided to shift Saienna to the side to put more focus on Elion, since he is the de facto protagonist.
 I used a similar palettes for their clothes to establish more unity between their different styles.
 I started blocking in a darker background.

-The original colors I chose for Elion's hair ended up sticking out too much amid all the purples and blues, and Saienna's was too bright.
+Here I have essentially finished blocking in all the main figures' colors.
+The original colors I chose for Elion's hair ended up standing out too much amid all the purples and blues, and Saienna's was too bright.
 I added a few pops of more saturated reds around the edges of their faces and desaturated their hair.
-Here I have essentially finished blocking in all the main figures' colors.

 Here I have started to establish the background.
-I painted in the central trees much brighter than they will be in the finished piece in order to control the shading more easily.
-I later painted over them with a deep blue and softened the edges.
+I painted in the central trees brighter than they will be in the finished piece, then painted over them with a deep blue and softened the edges to create an illusion of distance.
 I also painted in Echo's tattoos, this time too dark, and blended them to the correct shade.

 Here I have softened out Echo's tattoos and the mostly finished the trees.
-I painted in Echo's crystal dagger and Saiennas wisp of magic.
+I also painted in Echo's crystal dagger and Saienna's wisp of magic.
 Both emit light, so I applied a preliminary round of highlights.
 I also decreased the overall brightness and warmth.

-Elion's face looks odd here because I repainted it and still had more shading to apply.
-I painted in more highlights on their clothes and skin.
-For the background, I shaded out the base of the trees to look like a reflection, then added stars and a splash of color.
-I blended this out to a more subtle accent and started blocking in the shards of glass that give the piece its name.
-I then traced the edges, blocked them in with a very low opacity dark blue, and picked up colors from the environment to blend them out.
+I then added more intense highlights on their clothes and skin.
+For the background, I shaded out the base of the trees to look like they are partially submerged in water, then added stars and a splash of color.
+I blended this out to a more subtle accent and started roughly sketching the shards of glass that give the piece its name.
+I then traced the edges of the shards on a separate layer, blocked them in with a very low opacity dark blue, and picked up colors from the environment to blend them out.